 Wheat may be found in the following ingredients or products:

 This is not an exhaustive list.
-Before beginning a modified diet, check with your allergy specialist to confirm if you have a wheat allergy.
+Before beginning a modified diet, check with your allergy specialist to confirm if you have wheat allergies.
 If allergy tests confirm a wheat allergy, talk to your allergist for a full list of foods and ingredients containing wheat.

 Common allergy medications such as antihistamines and corticosteroids can treat mild symptoms of wheat allergy.
 Anaphylaxis is a serious symptom which can be life-threatening if not treated immediately.
 This can be experienced within seconds or minutes of consuming wheat.
 Anaphylaxis should always be treated with injectable epinephrine.